-Talking to Your Child About Safety Grades 3 - 5
+Talking to Your Child About Safety

+Grades K - 2

 Talking to your child about new safety drills at school is important and necessary.
-Below are general tips for talking to students in grades 3 - 5.
+Below are general tips for talking to students in grades K - 2.

-- Practice what you plan to say ahead of time. - After giving a brief explanation of safety, let your child take the lead.
-Ask your child what questions he or she has and provide simple, direct answers that address their questions.
-Letting school-age children guide the conversation allows them to be the in charge of what and how much they want to hear. - If your child shows concern, help him or her to identify/name their feelings, let them know it is okay to feel scared or worried, and weave in positive or hopeful messages (e.g., "You are feeling scared or worried.
+- Practice what you plan to say ahead of time. - After a brief explanation of a safety-related issue, let your child take the lead.
+Ask your child what questions he or she has and provide simple, age-appropriate answers (ideally in 1 to 2 sentences).
+Avoid providing too many details or alerting them to all possible sources of danger at school and in our communities. - The most important thing for a young child to know is that if there is an emergency, they need to follow directions from trusted adults to keep them safe. - If your child shows concern, help him or her to identify/name their feelings, let them know it is okay to feel scared or worried, and weave in positive or hopeful messages (e.g., "You are feeling scared or worried.
 That is normal and makes sense.
 It is okay to feel that way.
-Your teachers and I are here to keep you safe and you can talk to us anytime if you feel scared.") - Be sure to communicate to your child that most people are good or caring and that school is generally a safe place.
-Reinforce the need for your child to listen and follow instructions from trusted adults during emergencies. - During safety-related discussions, your child may ask you difficult questions.
-Recognize that when children ask tough questions such as, "Could a shooting happen at my school?" they are often wanting to know if they are safe.
-In these instances, it is a good idea to talk about how these events are very rare, that there are many people in the child's life who are working to keep him or her safe, and that there are many more good people in the world than there are bad. - Create a safety plan together as a family and review it regularly.
+Your teachers and I are here to keep you safe and you can talk to us anytime if you feel scared.") - Be sure to communicate to your child that most people are good or nice and that school is a safe place.
+Work with your child to identify "helpers" or people he or she can go to in various settings for help. - Create a safety plan as a family and review it to prepare for emergencies.